neelkamath/kotlin-js-boilerplate/README.md

 # Kotlin JS Boilerplate

-At the time of creating this project, there was no complete Kotlin JavaScript tutorial.
-This boilerplate was created to help set up conventional unopinionated Kotlin JavaScript projects by using HTML, CSS, Kotlin JavaScript, and Gradle.
+At the time of creating this project, there were no up-to-date complete Kotlin JavaScript tutorials.
+This boilerplate was created to help set up conventional unopinionated Kotlin JavaScript projects by using HTML, CSS, Kotlin JavaScript, tests, and Gradle.

 ## Installation